matn7/CS-Notes/src/main/java/persistence/README.md

 If there is no match, the right side will contain null.**

 ## Lazy Fetching

 - A collection is fetched when the application invokes an operation upon the collection.
 - By default, collection associations `@OneToMany` and `@ManyToMany` are **lazily** fetched

-- LazyInitializationException - when try to lazy load a data ut entity manager is closed.
+- :star: LazyInitializationException - when try to lazy load a data but entity manager is closed.
 - FetchType.EAGER data will be loaded along with Guide object

-*Student.java*
+**Student.java**

 ```java
 @Entity
 public class Student {